-b.
-Time of spray and use of appropriate nozzle : Insecticides should be sprayed in morning or in evening.
+- 1. Insecticide and quantity of spray solution: Depending upon the crop stage, soybean requires 500 lit spray solution per ha with knapsack sprayer and 120 lit/ha with power sprayer.
+Spraying with less quantity will not give desired results. - 2.
+Time of spray and use of appropriate nozzle: Insecticides should be sprayed in morning or in evening.
 Hollow cone nozzle is found to be best suitable for spray of insecticides which ensure evenly distribution.
-Also, power sprayer as well as boom sprayer are the suitable alternatives for both required quantity of water as well as time and labor.
+Also, power sprayer as well as boom sprayer are the suitable alternatives for both required quantity of water as well as time and labor. - 3.

-c.
 Repeating insecticide spray: Insecticides are usually effective for 10-15 days.
 If at all second spray is required, use different insecticide of the same category (contact or systemic).
-This is essential to prevent development of insecticide resistance in insects.

-d.
-Compatibility of insecticides with herbicides: The most suitable and effective combinations of chemical insecticides and post emergence herbicides are given in Table 7.
+This is essential to prevent development of insecticide resistance in insects. - 4.
+Compatibility of insecticides with herbicides: The most suitable and effective combinations of chemical insecticides and post emergence herbicides are given in table 7.
 These combinations can be used at recommended doses of individual chemicals according to the prevailing conditions of insects and weeds.